starknet-io/SNIPs/SNIPS/snip-55.md

 # '0x049D36570D4e46f48e99674bd3fcc84644DdD6b96F7C741B1562B82f9e004dC7'
 ```

-In English, convert the address to hex, but if the `i`th digit is a letter (ie. it's one of `abcdef`) print it in uppercase if the `4*i`th bit of the hash of the lowercase hexadecimal address is 1 otherwise print it in lowercase.
+In English, convert the address to hex, but if the `i`th digit is a letter (ie. it's one of `abcdef`) print it in uppercase if the `4*i`th bit of the keccak hash of the lowercase hexadecimal address is 1 otherwise print it in lowercase.

 ## Backwards Compatibility

 This SNIP is fully backwards compatible: existing tools will accept both non-checksummed and checksummed addresses.

+## Security considerations

+No security considerations.

 ## Copyright